skynetservices/skydns1/README.md

 `./skydns`

 Which takes the following flags

-- -hport - This is the HTTP port to listen on for API request (Defaults to: 8080)
+- -http - This is the HTTP ip:port to listen on for API request (Defaults to: 127.0.0.1:8080)
-- -dport - This is the port to listen on for DNS requests (Defaults to: 53)
+- -dns - This is the ip:port to listen on for DNS requests (Defaults to: 127.0.0.1:53)
 - -data - Directory that Raft logs will be stored in (Defaults to: ./data)
 - -leader - When running a cluster of SkyDNS servers as recommended, you'll need to supply followers with the where the leader can be found